calolive/demo-api-swagger/Readme.md

 Launch the container

-When you point your browser to the demo web page, you can see 4 buttons
+When you point your browser to the demo web page, you can see 5 buttons

 * Create contract : creates one contract with 1 document and 2 recipients
-* Autoclose : toggles the auto-validation (automatic countersignature) mode of the contract to 'on'
 * Get status : retreives the contrat status (OPEN, SINED, ARCHIVED, ABANDONNED)
+* Sign contracts : redirects to the contract signature page
+* Sign contract if : loads the signature page into an iframe
-* Get signed contrat : downloads and display the signed contrat
+* Download signed contract: downloads the signed contract into an iframe

-Autoclose and Get Status should be cliked after the contract creation.
+Get Status should be cliked after the contract creation.

+Sign contract should be clicked after having selected a signatory in the combo box (next to Get status)

-Get signed contract should be clicked after contract signature and validation (validation is not necessary if autoclose was cliked before the signature).
+Get signed contract should be clicked after all the signatories have signed.

 Otherwise, you wil get error messages.

-### Other

-The 'doc-other -methods' file contains examples of extra api calls.
-The API calls contained in that file are not actually implemented in the demo app.